 Responding to the local needs after a natural disaster

 SOS Children's Villages started working in the area after the tsunami in 2004.
-Once it became clear that many children had lost parental care, the local authorities asked us to establish a permanent programme which would include family-based care where the children could recover from their traumatic experiences.
+Once it became clear that many children had lost parental care, the local authorities asked us to establish a permanent program which would include family-based care where the children could recover from their traumatic experiences.